Philips Hearing Aids

 Philips Prices

-The cost of Philips hearing aids begins at around $1,599 for a pair at Costco, with slight variations based on the technology level and location.
-Still, add-ons can increase overall costs.
+The cost of Philips hearing aids begins at around $1,599 for a pair at Costco.
+Add-ons increase overall costs.

 For example, opting for other accessories such as remote control, TV adapters, or microphones may add to the standard price.